kadai-io/kadai/README.md

 We love listening to your feedback, and of course also discussing the project roadmap and possible use cases with you!

-This open source project is being developed by [Envite Consulting GmbH](https://www.envite.de/) and [envite consulting GmbH](https://envite.de/) with the support of the open source community.
+This open source project is being developed by [envite consulting GmbH](https://www.envite.de/) with the support of the open source community.

 ---
 [![envite consulting GmbH](docs/images/envite-black.png)](https://envite.de/)